 Dr Peter Wright is Senior Lecturer in Speculative Fiction.
 As well as being a science fiction critic and games writer, Peter teaches across modules in creative writing and English literature.
-Peter has recently been involved in game development projects in creative writing in partnership with Crooked Dice Game Design Studio.
-Hear all about this and how you could get involved.
+Peter leads game development projects in creative writing in partnership with Crooked Dice Game Design Studio.
+Hear how Peter’s love of games started and how you could get involved in this at Edge Hill University.

 The reasons I became interested in game writing